Kajang: Vehicles

 From Ampang Jaya, one can reach Kajang with state routes B62 and B52.

 Public transport

-Kajang railway station is the principal rail station of Kajang.
-It is an interchange station between the MRT Kajang Line, KTM Seremban Line and KTM ETS.
-The station is the southern terminal of the MRT line.
+The Kajang railway station is the principal rail station of Kajang.
+It is an interchange station between the MRT Kajang Line, KTM Batu Caves–Pulau Sebang Line and KTM ETS.
+The station is the southern terminus of the MRT Kajang Line.

-Kajang station, though so named, does not directly serve downtown Kajang; Stadium Kajang MRT is located in the actual downtown area, along with Sungai Jernih MRT.
+Kajang station, though so named, does not directly serve downtown Kajang; the Stadium Kajang MRT station is located in the actual downtown area, along with the Sungai Jernih MRT station.
+Meanwhile, the Bukit Dukung MRT station directly serves the Sungai Sekamat area and the northern parts of Kajang via MRT bus routes.